Wakefield: Religion

 Wakefield's oldest church is All Saints, now Wakefield Cathedral, a 14th-century parish church built on the site of earlier Saxon and Norman churches, restored by Sir George Gilbert Scott in the 19th century, and raised to cathedral status in 1888.
 The first Bishop of Wakefield was William Walsham How.

 In 1356 the Chantry Chapel of St Mary the Virgin on Wakefield bridge was built originally in wood, and later in stone.
 This chapel is one of four chantry chapels built around Wakefield and the oldest and most ornate of the four surviving in England.

 Wakefield is also known for the Wakefield Cycle, a collection of 32 mystery plays, dating from the 14th century, which were performed as part of the summertime religious festival of Corpus Christi and revived in recent times.

 St John's Church was built in 1795 in the Georgian style.
 Three new Anglican Commissioners' churches, partly financed by the "Million Fund" were built as chapels of ease in the surrounding districts and were St Peter at Stanley in 1824, St Paul at Alverthorpe in 1825, and St James at Thornes in 1831.
 Holy Trinity in George Street was built in 1838–9.
 St Andrew's Church opened on Peterson Road in 1846 and St Mary's Church on Charles Street was consecrated in 1864.
 St Michael's was consecrated in 1861.

 The Westgate Unitarian Chapel dates from 1752.
 In the 19th century Wesleyan, Primitive and Independent Methodist chapels were opened and the Baptists opened a chapel in George Street in 1844.
 St John the Divine was built at Calder Grove in 1892.

 The Church of England diocese of Wakefield covered parishes mainly in West Yorkshire, parts of South Yorkshire and five parishes in North Yorkshire.
 It was dissolved on Easter Sunday 2014.
 Stephen Platten was the 12th and last Bishop of Wakefield.
 The Diocese of Leeds now covers Wakefield.

 Wakefield has two Catholic parishes – in the north St Martin de Porres incorporates the churches of St Austin's, Wentworth Terrace, opened in 1828, and English Martyrs, opened in 1932, on Dewsbury Road, Lupset, and in the south, St Peter and St Paul's off Standbridge Lane which has a modern church built in 1991.
 Wakefield is in the Roman Catholic Diocese of Leeds.

 Agbrigg Muslim Association have a Zakaria Masjid Mosque in Wakefield.

-In the 2021 Census, people stating they were Christian had decilned to 44.8%, which in line with the national change; however, those stating they were Muslim had increased to 11.5%.
-Those with no religion had increased to 37.3%, again in line with the national average.

 Culture

-The Theatre Royal Wakefield on Westgate, designed by architect Frank Matcham, opened in 1894 as the Opera House, and currently presents a programme of entertainment including musicals, drama, live music, stand-up comedy and dance.
+The Theatre Royal Wakefield on Westgate, was designed by architect Frank Matcham, and opened in 1894 as the Opera House, and currently presents a programme of entertainment including musicals, drama, live music, stand-up comedy and dance.